-- (b)(f) Membership of the board of trustees (as specified under 603 CMR 1.05(2)(a)); or; - (c)(g) (h) Memorandum Memoranda of Understanding (for Horace Mann charter schools).; - (h) (3)Schedule (length of school year, school week, or school day); - (i) Accountability Plan; - (j) Enrollment policy and application for admission; - (k) Expulsion policy; and - (1) Location of facilities, if such change involves relocating to or adding a facility in another municipality or school district. - (2)(3) Consideration of Amendment Requests: The Commissioner and the Board may consider a charter school's compliance with applicable state, federal, and local law and the evidence the school has provided regarding the three areas set forth in 603 CMR 1.12(311(2)) in reaching a determination regarding a school's request to amend its charter. - (4) (4) The Board or the Commissioner shall endeavor to approve or deny amendment requests within 60 days after receiving complete requests.
-An amendment request for a change to Horace Mann Charter Schools: - (a) Amendments by a Horace Mann charter school's operations requires the school to its bylaws and members on its board of trustees shall be voted on by the school's board of trustees and the request submitted in writing to the Commissioner.
-Such changes require approval by the Commissioner before they can be implemented and do not require approval of the local teachers' unioncollective bargaining unit and the local school committee. - (b) (5)All other amendments by Horace Mann I and III require the approval of the local collective bargaining unit and the local school committee prior to the submission of such requests to the Department.
-All other amendments by a Horace Mann II require approval of a majority of the school's faculty and the local school committee prior to the submission of such requests to the Department.
+- (1) Amendments Requiring Board Approval: If a charter school desires change the terms of its charter, the school's board of trustees shall vote on and submit to the Board a request in writing to amend its charter.
+Changes requiring approval by the Board before they can be implemented include: - (a) Districts specified in the school's charter; - (b) Maximum enrollment; - (c) Grades served; and - (d) Contractual relationships with an education management organization providing or planning to provide substantially all the school's educational services. - (2) Amendments Requiring Commissioner Approval: If a charter school desires change the terms of its charter, the school's board of trustees shall vote on and submit to the Commissioner a request in writing to amend its charter.
+Changes requiring approval by the Commissioner before they can be implemented include: - (a) School name; - (b) Mission; - (c) Governance or leadership structure; - (d) Educational programs, curriculum models, or whole-school designs that are inconsistent with those specified in the school's charter; - (e) Bylaws; - (f) Membership of the board of trustees; - (g) Memoranda of Understanding for Horace Mann charter schools; - (h) Schedule (length of school year, school week, or school day); - (i) Accountability Plan; - (j) Enrollment policy and application for admission; - (k) Expulsion policy; and - (1) Location of facilities, if such change involves relocating to or adding a facility in another municipality or school district. - (3) Consideration of Amendment Requests: The Commissioner and the Board may consider a charter school's compliance with applicable state, federal, and local law and evidence regarding the three areas set forth in 603 CMR 1.11(2) in reaching a determination regarding a school's request to amend its charter.

+(4) Horace Mann Charter Schools:

-(3)(5) Comment: If a Commonwealth charter school seeks an amendment to change its maximum enrollment (including, grades served), the municipality or school district of its location, or the districts specified in its region; the, the school shall send a copy of its amendment materials to the superintendent of the school districts from which the school enrolls or is expected to enroll students and certify to the Department that it has done so.
-The Department will provide a copy of the solicit and review comments on the amendment request to from the superintendents of the affected districts and provide them notice of their right to submit written comment to the Commissioner within 15 days.
+- (a) Amendments by a Horace Mann charter school to its bylaws and members on its board of trustees shall be voted on by the school's board of trustees and the request submitted in writing to the Commissioner.
+Such changes require approval by the Commissioner before they can be implemented and do not require approval of the local collective bargaining unit and local school committee. - (b) All other amendments by Horace Mann I and III require the approval of the local collective bargaining unit and the local school committee prior to the submission of such requests to the Department.
+All other amendments by a Horace Mann II require approval of a majority of the school's faculty and the local school committee prior to the submission of such requests to the Department. - (5) Comment: If a Commonwealth charter school seeks an amendment to change its maximum enrollment, grades served, the municipality or school district of its location, or the districts specified in its region, the school shall send a copy of its amendment materials to the superintendent of the school districts from which the school enrolls or is expected to enroll students and certify to the Department that it has done so.
+The Department will solicit and review comments on the amendment request from the superintendents of the affected districts.